apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Host Tags.** Any labels that you use to categorize hosts for ease of maintenance.
-For example, you can set to the cloud's HA tag (set in the ha.tag global configuration parameter) if you want this host to be used only for VMs with the "high availability" feature enabled.
-For more information, see HA-Enabled Virtual Machines as well as HA for Hosts, both in the Administration Guide.
+For example, you can set to the cloud's HA tag (set in the ha.tag global configuration parameter) if you want this host to be used only for instances with the "high availability" feature enabled.
+For more information, see HA-Enabled Instances as well as HA for Hosts, both in the Administration Guide.

 #.
 In a new cluster, CloudStack adds the first primary storage server